kcaliban/moleculardynamics/README.md

 # Molecular Dynamics
 Code for the [molecular dynamics course](https://pastewka.github.io/MolecularDynamics/) offered at the University of Freiburg.
-Report for the course can be found in `report.pdf`.
+Final report for the course can be found in `report.pdf`.

 To build and test:
 ```bash